aberke/quiz-widgets/README.md

 - refresh button at end of quiz
 	- it can be customized on the /new page (with GIFs too!)
 - on /new page can toggle between previewing mobile and non-mobile version
+- back button

 TODO
 ---

-- back button
+- give outcomes a description
 - fix: refresh button jenky on mobile
-- on /new page shouldn't be able to take away an outcome that an answer points to
 - editable!
 - customize styling for outcomes?
 - Deal with Mongo Issues: